-4. Install the new bulb in the reverse order of removal
+4. Install the new socket and bulb assembly in the reverse order of removal

-- To replace the bulb, contact an Authorized Mazda Dealer - If the halogen bulb is accidentally touched, it should be cleaned with rubbing alcohol before being used. - Use the protective cover and carton for the replacement bulb to dispose of the old bulb promptly and out of the reach of children.
+- If the halogen bulb is accidentally touched, it should be cleaned with rubbing alcohol before being used. - Use the protective cover and carton for the replacement bulb to dispose of the old bulb promptly and out of the reach of children.